Tanya Shadrick, Bucks Mills Cabin

 My travelling library of books on writing for wellbeing will be alongside me during my stay at the Cabin, and I will enjoy sharing them with visitors.
 For those who have never written for themselves before, I always suggest beginning with ‘Morning Pages’ — a practice of three quick sides of writing done daily on waking, first described by Julia Cameron in The Artist’s Way.
 Natalie Goldberg’s Writing Down the Bones is another wise and kind classic that encourages us all to start making our mark.

-Tanya Shadrick will be Artist in Residence at Bucks Mills Cabin the week of Mon 6 - Sun 12 August.
-To meet her and see the inside of the cabin and its fragile treasures, come along to the Open Weekend on Saturday 11 and Sunday 12 August.
+Tanya Shadrick was Artist in Residence at Bucks Mills Cabin the week of Mon 6 - Sun 12 August 2018.

 To find out more about Tanya: